GhettiGuru/Piko-Patch-Twitter/README.md

 ```bash
 ./ResinousInMyX.sh
 ```
-It will get latest patch jar and integrations APK.
+It will get latest patch rvp and integrations APK.
 Then check if right version and size CLI jar exits already and download if needed same with aapt2 binary.
 ---

 ## 📝 Notes